almostearthling/when-command/ROADMAP.md

 ## 5) To 1.0 *Production* Release

-* Regexp match for shell command results (in both tasks and conditions)
 * More system and session event conditions
   - System suspend and/or resume
   - Screen lock